jameslboro/james-jarman-portfolio/project-US-Candy-Distributor/README.md

 # US Candy Distributor Sales & Shipping Analysis

-This Power BI dashboard explores sales, shipping, and regional performance for a US-based candy distributor using raw order data from 2021–2024.
+This Power BI report explores sales, shipping, and regional performance for a US-based candy distributor using raw order data from 2021–2024.
 The project was built using **SQL**, **Power BI**, and **Python**, and is designed to uncover product-level profitability, optimise shipping logistics, and guide strategic decisions across regions and factories.

+View the full [Project Brief (PDF)](./project_brief_US_Candy_Distributor.pdf) for business context, goals, and stakeholder questions.

 ---